mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

     any real benefits)
 -   implicit conversion from C-style arrays, :dox:`std::array` and :dox:`std::vector`,
--   as the only STL type uses *signed* integer for sizes (which, again, as I realized, only brings complications when interfacing with about every other code)
 -   and a well-meant, but fundamentally broken *implicit* conversion from *any type* that contains a :cpp:`data()` and a :cpp:`size()` member.
 If that sounds dangerous, it's because it really is.
 More on that below.

-Originally, |span| was meant to not only handle both dynamic and fixed-size array views, but also multi-dimensional and strided views. *Fortunately* such functionality was separated into `std::mdspan`_, to arrive probably no earlier than in C++23 (again, *way too late*).
+Originally, :dox:`std::span` was meant to not only handle both dynamic and fixed-size array views, but also multi-dimensional and strided views.
+*Fortunately* such functionality was separated into `std::mdspan`_, to arrive probably no earlier than in C++23 (again, *way too late*).
+If you want to know more about multi-dimensional array views and how they compare to the proposed standard containers, have a look at `Multi-dimensional strided array views in Magnum <{filename}multidimensional-strided-array-views.rst>`_.

 .. block-warning:: Span?
 Array view?

-    The |span| was originally named :cpp:`std::array_view`, which to me personally conveys the meaning of a view on a contiguous memory range *much better*.
+    The :dox:`std::span` was originally named :cpp:`std::array_view`, which to me personally conveys the meaning of a view on a contiguous memory range *much better*.
 However, we ended up with a span, because it seems the committee `felt like calling it a span that day <https://cor3ntin.github.io/posts/span/#is-span-a-view>`_.
-    Together with lumping both dynamic and statically-sized views together while adding some further inconsistencies to the mix (such as signed sizes), I fear it only makes such a simple type harder to teach and reason about.
+    Together with lumping both dynamic and statically-sized views into one bag, I fear it only makes such a simple type harder to teach and reason about.

-    To add more salt to the wound, C++17 has :dox:`std::string_view` (so *not* :cpp:`std::string_span`), it has *unsigned* sizes and is a :cpp:`const` view.
+    To add more salt to the wound, C++17 has :dox:`std::string_view` (so *not* :cpp:`std::string_span`) and is a :cpp:`const` view.
 So much for the consistency.

+    There was one additional inconsistency --- fortunately corrected since --- where :dox:`std::span` was the only type that used *signed* :dox:`std::ptrdiff_t` instead of :dox:`std::size_t` as an index type.
+This caused a lot of unnecessary friction and was reverted with `P1227 <https://wg21.link/p1227>`_.
+Corresponding changes in Clang's libc++ will probably `ship with Clang 9 <https://github.com/llvm-mirror/libcxx/commit/b3c66aa0ab768e7a4ab73e581b18b6ff5f1c2040>`_.

 `Magnum's array views`_
 =======================

 So, what's :dox:`Containers::ArrayView` capable of?
-Like |span|, it can be implicitly constructed from a C array reference, or explicitly from a pair of pointer and a size.
-It's also possible to slice the array, equivalently to
+Like :dox:`std::span`, it can be implicitly constructed from a C array reference, or explicitly from a pair of pointer and a size.
+It's also possible to slice the array, equivalently to :dox:`std::span::subspan()` and friends:
-|subspan| and friends:

 .. code:: c++